 Byte Count (ULONG): The size in bytes of the value of the property represented by this entry.
 In the case of variable length properties, this MUST be equal to the size of the stream where the value of the property represented by this entry is stored.
 In case of fixed length multi-valued properties, this MUST be equal to the size of the stream where all values of that property are stored.
-In case of variable length multi-valued properties, this MUST be equal to the size of the property are stored.
-In case of variable length multi-valued properties, this MUST be equal to the size of the stream where all values of that property are stored.
 In case of variable length multi-valued properties, this MUST be equal to the size of the length stream where the lengths of the value streams for the property are stored.

-Reserved: The value in all reserved bits MUST be ignored while reading a MSG file.
+Reserved: The value in all reserved bits MUST be ignored while reading a .MSG file.